happy family

 John took a breath and tried to soften his voice.
 "I know this is hard, but Tommy's in a place with rules and systems.
 If something were seriously wrong, someone would notify us.
 That's part of the structure.
 He won't disappear."

-Eddie stared at John for a long, brittle moment.
+Eddie's expression didn't change.
 "But you'd like it if he did."

 He heard nothing.
 When John returned to the living room, Eddie was still on the couch, knees tucked up, clutching the doll like a lifeline.
 The distance between them felt like miles.